Instant Pot Bone-In Turkey Breast and Gravy

 Add 1 1/2 cups chicken broth to the pot.
 You can use water but this is the base for the gravy yet to come so I like to start with chicken broth or stock.
 Don’t forget to add the Instant Pot trivet before placing the turkey in the pot so it’s easy to remove the cooked turkey.

-Close the lid and set the steam valve to “sealing” and push the Pressure Cook button and the + button until it reaches 32 minutes for a 7 pound turkey breast.
+Close the lid and set the steam release handle to “sealing” and push the Pressure Cook button and the + button until it reaches 32 minutes for a 7 pound turkey breast.
 It will take about 21 minutes to bring it up to pressure, then it will start counting down the 32 minutes.
-Let it release pressure naturally for 20 minute, then gently push the steam valve over to venting to release any remaining steam.
+Let it release pressure naturally for 20 minutes, then gently push the steam valve over to venting to release any remaining steam.

 Let the turkey breast stand at room temperature at least 10 minutes so the juices can return to the center of the breast, then slice the breast and serve on a platter.
 I’ve garnished mine with fresh sage from my garden but any herb will work.
 I like the presentation of sliced turkey breast better than serving it whole personally.